Seth Maness

 Michael Seth Maness (/ˈmeɪnɛs/ MAY-ness; born October 14, 1988) is an American former professional baseball pitcher.
-He previously played in Major League Baseball (MLB) for the St. Louis Cardinals and Kansas City Royals.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals and Kansas City Royals.

 Early life and amateur career

 Maness was born in Pinehurst, North Carolina.
 The son of Michael Maness and Jan Andrews Benton, he has two siblings—Bailey and Tanner.
 He attended Pinecrest High School in Southern Pines, North Carolina, where he played for the school's baseball team.
 As a sophomore, he earned first team All-State and conference Player of the Year honors.
 His father served as one of his coaches.

 Following high school, Maness enrolled at East Carolina University, majoring in accounting.
 He played college baseball for the East Carolina Pirates where he became a four-time first team All-Conference USA performer (2008–11).
 In 2009, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 He finished his ECU career as the Pirates career leader in wins (38), strike outs (321), innings pitched (411.2), and games started (61).
 In 2010 Maness was named Conference USA Pitcher of the Year.
 The Florida Marlins drafted Maness in the 41st round of the 2010 MLB draft, but he did not sign.